GautamGottipati/JAVA/Readme.md

 Constructor with no arguments is known as no-arg constructor.
 The signature is same as default constructor, however body can have any code unlike default constructor where the body of the constructor is empty.
 ### Parameterized Constructor:
 Constructor with arguments(or you can say parameters) is known as Parameterized constructor.
+### Private Constructor:
+The use of private constructor is to serve singleton classes.
+A singleton class is one which limits the number of objects creation to one.
+Using private constructor we can ensure that no more than one object can be created at a time.By providing a private constructor you prevent class instances from being created in any place other than this very class.